-The Board of directors of the Bank has ultimate responsibility for the level of the risk taken by the Bank and accordingly, they have approved the overall business strategies and significant policies of the Bank, including those related to managing and taking risk.
-Senior management in the Bank is responsible for implementing strategies in a manner that limits risks associated with each strategy and that ensures compliance with applicable rules and regulation, both on a long term and day to day basis.
-The Bank has a Risk department, which is independent of those who accept risks.
-The Risk department is tasked to:
+The Board of directors of the bank has ultimate responsibility for the level of the risk taken by the bank and accordingly, they have approved the overall business strategies and significant policies of the bank, including those related to managing and taking risk.
+Senior management of the bank is responsible for implementing strategies in a manner that limits risks associated with each strategy and that ensures compliance with applicable rules and regulation, both on a long term and day to day basis.
+The bank has a Risk department, which is independent of those who accept risks.
+The Risk department is tasked to: -